 I have seen many people in my practice avoid dealing with their debt problem for months and sometimes years.
 When they finally see a trustee and see a plan for dealing with their problem all the weight of their worries disappear.
 People hate uncertainty and when they have a plan of action for dealing with their debt they start to feel good about themselves.

-A consumer proposal is an effective alternative to bankruptcy.
+The consumer proposal is an effective alternative to bankruptcy.
 Filing a consumer proposal has many positives.
 More than half of the people who file, choose a consumer proposal over a bankruptcy.

-A consumer proposal has many advantages:
+The consumer proposal has many advantages:

 - You are NOT in bankruptcy;